 The functions of the clubs and societies are coordinated by the Student Activities Office.

-The words «Philips University» have to be used in the official designation of any club or society consisting of students and the club or society shall be affiliated to the Students Union.
+The words «Philips University» must be used in the official designation of any club or society consisting of students and the club or society shall be affiliated to the Students Union.

-• The Council of the Students Union may funds an affiliated club or society, provided that:
+The Council of the Students Union may fund an affiliated club or society, provided that:

-Full-time students who make an outstanding contributions to Clubs and Societies of the University are eligible for Special University Awards.
+Full-time students who make an outstanding contribution to clubs and societies of the University are eligible for special University awards.

 The Students’ Centre of Philips University is situated in the University.

 Its main purpose is to provide a suitable place for the promotion and encouragement of the students’ academic social activities as well as a range of other cultural activities.